The Paddock Mansion

 The Society maintains a collection of over 100,000 artifacts, including letters, portraits, photographs, American Indian artifacts, militaria, textiles, clothing, farm implements, furniture, and even automobiles!
-Some of our more outstanding collections include Victorian costumes once owned by Emma Flower Taylor, the Tyler Coverlet Collection, Paddock Estate furniture, over 15,000 Huested glass plate negatives from the Huested Photography Studio, and large number of G.A.R- and Civil War- related artifacts.
+Some of our more outstanding collections include Victorian costumes once owned by Emma Flower Taylor, the Tyler Coverlet Collection, Paddock Estate furniture, over 15,000 Huested glass plate negatives from the Huested Photography Studio, and large number of G.A.R. and Civil War related artifacts.
 The collections are stored in our 4,500 sq. ft. curation facility which is atmospherically controlled and monitored.
-The collections are protected by a modern security and fire alarm system that instantly alerts city fire and police in case of emergency.
+They are also protected by a modern security and fire alarm system that instantly alerts city fire and police services in case of emergency.

 Please email the curator at Curator@JeffersonCountyHistory.org